bcongelio/nfl-analytics-with-r-book/docs/index.md

 ## About The Author {.unnumbered}

 I (Bradley Congelio) am currently an Assistant Professor in the College of Business at [Kutztown University of Pennsylvania](https://www.kutztown.edu/).
-My main area of instruction is in Data Analytics, as well as teaching my very popular Sport Analytics (SPT 313) course.
+Aside from my core area of instruction, I also instruct the very popular Sport Analytics (SPT 313) course.

-I earned my Ph.D. from the University of Western Ontario and also received a specialized certificate in R for Data Analytics from the University of California, San Diego in 2021.
+I earned my Ph.D. from the University of Western Ontario and received a specialized certificate in R for Data Analytics from the University of California, San Diego in 2021.
 I am a proud undergraduate alumni of [West Liberty University](https://westliberty.edu/) and am a strong advocate of a broad-based liberal arts education.

 My research focuses on using big data, the R programming language, and analytics to explore the impact of professional stadiums on neighboring communities.
 I use the proprietary Zillow ZTRAX database as well as U.S. Census and other forms of data to create robust, applied, and useful insight into how best to protect those living in areas where stadiums are proposed for construction.